santisbon/uptime/README.md

   --set 'httpRoute.hostnames[0]=uptime.example.com'
 ```

-Publish the chart to a registry or repository (see [Publishing the chart](#publishing-the-chart)) when you need to share it across multiple clusters, teams, or CI/CD pipelines, or when you want to pin deployments to a specific released version rather than whatever is currently on disk.
+**Publish the chart to a registry or repository** (see [Publishing the chart](#publishing-the-chart)) when you need to share it across multiple clusters, teams, or CI/CD pipelines, or when you want to pin deployments to a specific released version rather than whatever is currently on disk.

+**Local network access by IP:** Omit `httpRoute.hostnames` entirely so the route matches all requests the Gateway receives, then access Uptime Kuma directly by any node's LAN IP address (e.g. `http://192.168.1.100`).
+No DNS or domain needed.
+Any node works because Traefik runs on every node as a DaemonSet and listens on ports 80 and 443 on each one; it routes traffic to the Uptime Kuma pod internally regardless of which node the pod was scheduled on.

+**Exposing to the internet without port forwarding:** Use [Cloudflare Tunnel](https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/) (`cloudflared`), which opens an outbound-only connection from your network to Cloudflare's edge.
+No open inbound ports or router configuration needed.
+It's free, works with a custom domain you manage in Cloudflare, and handles HTTPS automatically.
+Run `cloudflared` as a service on the MicroK8s node pointing at the node's LAN IP and port, and set `httpRoute.hostnames` to your Cloudflare-managed domain.
+As an alternative, [ngrok](https://ngrok.com) is simpler to set up but the free tier assigns a random URL that changes every time the agent restarts.

 Key values: